I-GIKARU/Innovation-Marketplace/README.md

 ## 🚀 Overview

-Innovation Marketplace is a comprehensive web application designed to bridge the gap between student innovators and industry clients.
+The **Innovation Marketplace** connects innovative student projects with potential clients and collaborators, powered by a modern full-stack architecture.
+Here's a summary of the structure:

+#### Architecture

+- **Frontend:** Built with Next.js, Tailwind CSS, and Framer Motion for dynamic user interfaces.
+- **Backend:** Built with Flask, utilizing SQLAlchemy and Cloud services for authentication, storage, and data handling.
+- **Storage & Authentication:** Utilizes Firebase for authentication and Cloudinary for media storage.
+- **Database:** PostgreSQL used with both SQLite and Cloud options.
+- **Deployment:** Docker-based deployment utilizing Google Cloud Platform.

 The platform enables:

-- **Students** to showcase their innovative projects and connect with potential collaborators
+- **Students** to showcase their innovative projects and connect with potential collaborators.
-- **Clients** to discover cutting-edge projects and express interest in partnerships
+- **Clients** to discover cutting-edge projects and express interest in partnerships.
-- **Administrators** to manage the ecosystem and maintain quality standards
+- **Administrators** to manage the ecosystem and maintain quality standards.
-- **E-commerce functionality** for project-related merchandise and services
+- **E-commerce functionality** for project-related merchandise and services.

 ## 🏗️ Architecture